pabloaul/lsfg-vk-flake/README.md

 ### System-wide (NixOS module)
 This approach will install an implicit layer to ``/etc/vulkan/implicit_layer.d/``

-Add this repository to your flake inputs, output function and module list:
+Add this to your flake inputs, output function and modules list:
 ```nix
 inputs = {
   ...